torbjornlager/flov-in-vr/index.md

 [AI Voice Commands Enable Diplomacy as a Gameplay Mechanic with "Starship Commander"](http://voicesofvr.com/729-ai-voice-commands-enable-diplomacy-as-a-gameplay-mechanic-with-starship-commander)

-which uses AI-enabled, voice-activated commands in order to participate within an interactive story
+which uses AI-enabled, voice-activated commands in order to participate within an interactive story.